Gina Carano

 Gina Joy Carano (born April 16, 1982) is an American actress and former mixed martial artist.
-She competed in EliteXC and Strikeforce from 2006 to 2009, where she compiled a 7–1 record.
+She competed in Elite Xtreme Combat and Strikeforce from 2006 to 2009, where she compiled a 7–1 record.
 Her popularity led to her being called the "face of women's MMA", although Carano rejected this title.
 She and Cris Cyborg were the first women to headline a major MMA event during their 2009 Strikeforce bout.
 Carano retired from competition after her first professional MMA defeat to Cyborg.